What is an Aquacultural Manager?

 - Account for and disburse funds.

-When polled, Aquacultural Managers say the following skills are most frequently used in their jobs:
+Aquacultural Managers state the following job skills are important in their day-to-day work.

 Speaking: Talking to others to convey information effectively.